dpak11/blockchain/README.md

 4) Open your browser and go to `http://localhost:3000`

-	- Register with dummy email ID and password
+	- For testing, register with dummy email ID and password

-	- Similarly, open multiple tabs in `http://localhost:3000` and register with other dummy Email ID and password
+	- Similarly, open multiple tabs in `http://localhost:3000` and register using Email ID and password

 	- Each of the tabs will have its own User ID.
-You can select the user ID and transfer amount to that User
+You can now click and select from the list of user ID's and transfer amount to that User